This Rosehip & Honey Anti-Aging Eye Treatment is perfect for dabbing around your eyes, on laugh lines, or other wrinkle prone spots.

 Stir thoroughly again and allow the mixture to sit until it starts to slightly thicken.
 Then, stir, stir, stir some more!
 The mixture will turn creamy and opaque.
 Spoon it into a glass jar.

 This recipe will fill a little over one of the 2-ounce glass jars shown.
 Cap and store in a cool, dry place.
-Shelf life is around 6 months, though you’ll probably use it up before then.
+Shelf life is around 3 months, though you’ll probably use it up before then.
+Be sure not to get in your eyes as you apply.

 If you enjoyed this recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.

-If you like the projects on this site, you’ll LOVE my upcoming print book!
-You can pre-order now at following places:
+If you like the projects on this site, you’ll LOVE my print book!
+You can buy now at following places:

 and wherever books are sold!